katblankart/katblankart.github.io/_pages/workshops.md

 ## Virtual workshop organization

 The workshop will take place virtually via Zoom on Wednesday, February 22, 2023, 13:00 - 18:00 CET.

-We will distribute the programme and log-in information in the beginning of February 2023 to all participants.

 ## Organization and scientific committee